Security guard: Police

 Security personnel are not police officers, unless they are security police.
-Security personnel derive their powers from state or provincial laws, which allow them a contractual arrangement with clients that give them Agent of the Owner powers.
-This includes a nearly unlimited power to question with the absence of probable cause requirements that frequently dog public law enforcement officers.
-In essence, security officers keep private property / persons safe from hazards, whereas police officers protect entire communities by enforcing laws and arresting suspected offenders.
-Some jurisdictions do commission or deputize security officers and give them limited additional powers, particularly when employed in protecting public property such as mass transit stations.
+Security personnel derive their powers from state or provincial laws, which allow them to enter into a contractual arrangement with clients that gives them Agent of the Owner powers.
+This includes nearly unlimited power to question, absent the probable cause requirements that frequently dog public law enforcement officers.
+In essence, security officers keep private property/persons safe from hazards, whereas police officers protect entire communities by enforcing laws and arresting suspected offenders.
+Some jurisdictions do commission or deputize security officers and grant them limited additional powers, particularly when employed to protect public property, such as mass transit stations.
 This is a special case that is often unique to a particular jurisdiction or locale.
-Additionally, security officers may also be called upon to act as an agent of law enforcement if a police officer, sheriff's deputy, etc. is in immediate need of help and has no available backup.
+Additionally, security officers may be called upon to act as agents of law enforcement if a police officer, sheriff's deputy, or similar official is in immediate need of assistance and has no backup available.

 Some security officers do have reserve police powers and are typically employed directly by governmental agencies.
-Typically, these are sworn law enforcement personnel whose duties primarily involve the security of a government installation, and are also a special case.
+Typically, these are sworn law enforcement personnel whose duties primarily involve the security of a government installation, and they are also a special case.
 Other local and state governments occasionally enter into special contracts with security agencies to provide patrol services in public areas.
 These personnel are sometimes referred to as "private police officers".
 Sometimes, police officers work as security personnel while not on duty.
 This is usually done for extra income, and work is particularly done in hazardous jobs such as bodyguard work and bouncers outside nightclubs.
-Police are called in when a situation warrants a higher degree of authority to act upon reported observations that security does not have the authority to act upon.
+Police are called in when a situation warrants a higher degree of authority to act on reported observations that security does not have the authority to address.
 However, some states allow Licensed Security Officers full arrest powers equal to those of a Sheriff's Deputy.